LiZhang2021/Blockchain/DAG-Based Blockchain in Wireless Network/Papers/DAG-Based Blockchain in Wireless Network.md

 where $W(t_1)$ is the cumulative weight of the honest transaction at the end of adaption period.
 And $p = \frac{(n-1)\lambda'}{(n-1)\lambda' + \mu'}, q = \frac{\mu'}{(n-1)\lambda' + \mu'}$, where $\lambda' = \min\{\lambda, \frac{m}{nh}\},
    \mu' = \min\{\mu, \frac{m}{nh}\}$.

-We use $\lambda, \mu$ representing the trasnaction arrival rates of honest nodes and attacker to model double-spending attack.
-Besides, our analysis depends on wireless communication protoco, we use $m$ presenting the number of broadcast trasnactions in wireless blockchain network.
+We use $\lambda, \mu$ representing the transaction arrival rates of honest nodes and attacker to model double-spending attack.
+Besides, our analysis depends on wireless communication protocol, we use $m$ presenting the number of broadcast trasnactions in wireless blockchain network.

 ### Attack Strategy

+In this subsection, we analyze the strategy that can increase the successful attack probability on the perspective of attacker.
+Because the probability of a successful attack is identically equal to $1$ when $p\leq q$, we only need to analyze the case that $p > q$.

+In order to increase successful attack probability, attacker can construct the fraudulent branch before broadcasting the honest transaction.

-### Attack Strategy in Different Load Regimes
+### Successful Attack Probability in Different Load Regimes

+In this paper, we consisder four network load regimes: heavy load regime, light load regime, heavy to light load regime and light to heavy load regime.
+According to the mentioned analysis of double-spending attack, We will discuss the successful attack probability in different network load.
+To distinguish the impact of network load on $p, q$, we denote $p_h, q_h$ in heavy load and $p_l, q_l$ in light load.
+Because the successful attack propability

+* **Heavy Load Regime:**

+* **Light Load Regime:**

+* **Heavy to Light Load Regime:**

+* **Light to Heavy Load Regime:**